 What We Liked

 There are various E-ATX-sized cases in the market, but the C700M is the best with its expandability.
 We also love how you can change the airflow route as you please with simple configurations.
 Also, cable management isn’t an issue even using different mounting methods.
-Rather, we could utilize this quiet PC case for extreme liquid cooling builds.
+Rather, we could utilize this silent PC case for extreme liquid cooling builds.
 Also, no matter how much noise we tried to create, the case was still extremely quiet.
+If you plan to water-cool your build, make sure to read our guide on the Best Water Cooling PC Cases.

 What We Disliked